 Consider what other adjustments could assist

 Some NEU members have been reluctant to take their children to school because they can only use public transport and it’s not possible to ensure that their child follows the social distance requirements.
-Members have negotiated an agreement with their head that only staff who can travel to work without using public transport will be included on the site rota.
+Members have negotiated an agreement with their head that only staff who can travel to work without using public transport will be included on the site rota during a lockdown.

 Take care of yourself if you are working from home